Skip to content

 Under California law, that can count as “sharing” personal information.
 (Cal.
 Civ.
 Code § 1798.140(ad))

-1. Provide clear notice via your privacy policy and cookie banner.
+1. Provide clear notice via your privacy policy and cookie banner

-3. List vendors (Google Analytics, Vimeo, Mailchimp, PayPal, etc.) and describe what each collects.
+3. List vendors (Google Analytics, Vimeo, Mailchimp, PayPal, etc.) and describe what each collects

 1. Cookie Banner / Consent Manager

-• Notify users of cookies or tracking
+• Notify users of cookies or tracking before they load

 • Explain their purpose (analytics, embeds, donations)